flutter/website/src/docs/cookbook/networking/fetch-data.md

 }
 ```

-### Convert the `http.Response` to a `Album`
+### Convert the `http.Response` to an `Album`

 Now, use the following steps to update the `fetchAlbum()`
 function to return a `Future<Album>`:

-  1. Convert the response body into a JSON `Map` with the `dart:convert`
+  1. Convert the response body into a JSON `Map` with
-     package.
+     the `dart:convert` package.
-  2. If the server does return an OK response with a status code of 200, then convert
+  2. If the server does return an OK response with a status code of
-     the JSON `Map` into a `Album` using the `fromJson()` factory method.
+     200, then convert the JSON `Map` into an `Album`
+     using the `fromJson()` factory method.
   3. If the server does not return an OK response with a status code of 200,
      then throw an exception.
-(Even in the case of a 404 Not Found server response,
+     (Even in the case of a "404 Not Found" server response,
      throw an exception.
 Do not return `null`.
      This is important when examining
-     the data in `snapshot` as shown below.)
+     the data in `snapshot`, as shown below.)

 <!-- skip -->
 ```dart